ocean-onion/BDCraft-maybe/docs/permissions.md

 - `bdcraft.chat.reply`
 - `bdcraft.chat.ignore`

+## Permission System

+BDCraft includes a comprehensive built-in permission system that does not require any external plugins.
+The permission system:

+1. **Self-Contained** - Fully manages all permissions without external dependencies
+2. **Groups-Based** - Organizes permissions into logical groups
+3. **Inheritance Support** - Allows groups to inherit permissions from other groups
+4. **UUID-Based** - Tracks players by their unique IDs for persistence
+5. **Negation Support** - Supports removing specific permissions with `-permission.node` syntax

+For detailed information on how to configure and use the permission system, see [Permission System](permission-system.md).

 ## Permission Groups

-BDCraft has its own built-in permission system with group functionality.
+BDCraft's internal permission system comes with pre-configured permission groups.
 Here are recommended permission group setups:

 ### Member Group
 ```